BriannaLind/TeddyRooseveltNationalPark/index.md

 # Interactive demo map

 Nice to see you here!

+Map shows a ground elevation (in meters (m) above sea level) of Theodore Roosevelt National Park in North Dakota USA with interachangeable basemaps.
+For the elevation layer, low lying areas are in darker shades of gray (minimum = 557 m) brighter shades represent higher elevations (max = 1034 m).

 ## Exploring the map